Core–shell semiconductor nanocrystal: Background

 Semiconductor nanocrystals generally adopt the same crystal structure as their extended solids.
 At the surface of the crystal, the periodicity abruptly stops, resulting in surface atoms having a lower coordination number than the interior atoms.
 This incomplete bonding (relative to the interior crystal structure) results in atomic orbitals that point away from the surface called "dangling orbitals" or unpassivated orbitals.
 Surface dangling orbitals are localized and carry a slight negative or positive charge.
 Weak interaction among the inhomogeneous charged energy states on the surface has been hypothesized to form a band structure.
 If the energy of the dangling orbital band is within the semiconductor bandgap, electrons and holes can be trapped at the crystal surface.
 For example, in CdSe quantum dots, Cd dangling orbitals act as electron traps while Se dangling orbitals act as hole traps.
 Also, surface defects in the crystal structure can act as charge carrier traps.

 Charge carrier trapping on QDs increases the probability of non-radiative recombination, which reduces the fluorescence quantum yield.
 Surface-bound organic ligands are typically used to coordinate to surface atoms having reduced coordination number in order to passivate the surface traps.
 For example, tri-n-octylphosphine oxide (TOPO) and trioctylphospine (TOP) have been used to control the growth conditions and passivate the surface traps of high quality CdSe quantum dots.
 Although this method provides narrow size distributions and good crystallinity, the quantum yields are ~5–15%.
 Alkylamines have been incorporated into the TOP/TOPO synthetic method to increase the quantum yields to ~50%.

 The main challenge in using organic ligands for quantum dot surface trap passivation is the difficulty in simultaneously passivating both anionic and cationic surface traps.
 Steric hindrance between bulky organic ligands results in incomplete surface coverage and unpassivated dangling orbitals.
 Growing epitaxial inorganic semiconductor shells over quantum dots inhibits photo-oxidation and enables passivation of both anionic and cationic surface trap states.
 As photogenerated charge carriers are less likely to be trapped, the probability for excitons to decay through the radiative pathway increases.
 CdSe/CdS and ZnSe/CdSe nanocrystals have been synthesized that exhibit 85% and 80–90% quantum yield, respectively.

 Core–shell semiconductor nanocrystal architecture was initially investigated in the 1980s, followed by a surge of publications on synthetic methods the 1990s.

-Classification of core–shell semiconductor nanocrystals
+Classification

 Core–shell semiconductor nanocrystal properties are based on the relative conduction and valence band edge alignment of the core and the shell.
 In type I semiconductor heterostructures, the electron and holes tend to localize within the core.
 In type II heterostructures, one carrier is localized in the shell while the other is localized in the core.